Celebrating 43 years - with new displays, and a touch of romance

-This year you'll also see "future classics" - recent
+You'll also see "future classics" - recent model cars

-model cars already gaining classic status - such as some early Japanese
+already gaining classic status - such as some early Japanese models

-models - as well as cars that date back over 100 years.
-And of course
+- as well as cars that date back over 100 years.
+And of course the

 by the country's leading distributors and dealerships - some for